A woman is hugging a dog.

 The MinTax cost basis method can minimize the tax impact of a transaction in many (but not all) cases.
 Your tax impact will vary based on the transaction, your tax bracket, or other circumstances.
 We recommend you contact a tax advisor to see if this cost basis method is right for you.

-Our systems evaluate each lot by its cost per share rather than its covered or non-covered status.
+The method only considers the current transaction and the current taxable year.
+This method may not be the right approach depending on your long-term goals.
+Our systems evaluate each lot by its cost per share and holding period rather than its covered or noncovered status.

 We recommend that you consult a tax or financial advisor about your individual situation.